 Super Rugby Rivalries

-Crusaders vs Highlanders – This matchup is the battle for supremacy on the South Island of New Zealand.
+Crusaders vs Highlanders – This match-up is the battle for supremacy on the South Island of New Zealand.
 The Crusaders represent the north side of the island and the Highlanders the south, but further to this the two teams are a professional representation of the amateur rivalry between Otago University in Dunedin, and Canterbury University in Christchurch.
 Last season, the Highlanders were on of the few teams able to get the better of the Crusaders throughout the year, winning the first match-up 25-17 – the second time around, however, they were comprehensively beaten.

 Reds vs Waratahs – Of course, no rivalry list would be complete without a couple of proud Australian sides, and the Reds and the Waratahs are exactly that.
 The Queensland vs New South Wales rivalry has a long and tumultuous history, and this is the Super Rugby incarnation of that struggle.
-Both teams have had an unsuccessful past few years while the Waratahs only returned to the finals last season after a couple of years which has dampened the spirit of the contest somewhat, but when they return to their full powers, there is no doubting it will return to its best.
+The Reds have had an unsuccessful past few years while the Waratahs only returned to the finals last season after a couple of years out, but when they both return to their full powers, there is no doubting the rivalry will return to its best.

 Per prior licensing agreement, Super Rugby Finals are not available on free to air in Australia.